 These courses must be satisfactorily completed before a student takes the comprehensive oral examination.

-- A comprehensive oral examination must be completed.
+A comprehensive oral examination must be completed.
 The student must prepare a written, original research proposal before the examination is scheduled.
-The proposal must be presented and defended orally at the examination; however, the examination is comprehensive in nature.
+The proposal must be presented and defended orally at the examination before a committee of faculty composed in accordance with the Doctoral Student Oral Exam Committee Composition policy; however, the examination is comprehensive in nature.
 The student must be prepared for questions on a range of topics in the discipline.
-It should be noted that requirements (1) and (2) must be completed before the comprehensive oral examination can be taken.
+Prior to starting their oral comprehensive examination, the student must complete all the Course Requirements above.
 Failure to pass the oral examination before the beginning of the fourth year of graduate study leads to ineligibility for support by departmental or research funds.

 For further details, see Doctoral Degree Requirements, Doctor of Philosophy in the Graduate Studies section of the online catalog.